 - Chicago-North RWA® members are ineligible.

 - A separate electronic entry form with signed waiver must be submitted for each submission.
-If the entry has more than one author, each author must submit an online entry form and sign the waiver, but there will be only one entry fee.
+If the entry has more than one author, each author must submit an online entry form and sign the waiver.
 (Note: Printed name on the online entry form constitutes an electronic signature.)